slatedocs/slate/source/index.html.md

 Scoring URLs using Factmata API works in two steps:

-## 1. Submitting URL for scoring
+## Submitting URL for scoring

-    Before a URL can be scored, it needs to be scraped, and then scored by our model_names.
-    And hence the URL needs to be submitted first.
+    First, a URL needs to be submitted so the content can be scraped.
+The URL is scored by all the models in the Moderation pipeline once the content has been scraped.

-## 2. Fetching the scores
+## Fetching the scores

     After the URL has been submitted, the results will be available in some time.

-    URL Scoring is complete when it has been scored by all model_names.
+    URL Scoring is completed when the text has been scored by all the models.

-    During the time between submission and fetching, URL might already have been scored by some model_names, while some are still are processing.
-In this case, the user has the option to fetch the partial scores.
+    During the time between submission and fetching, URL might already have been scored by some models, while some are still being processed.
+In such case, the user has the option to fetch partial scores.

 ## Submit an URL for scoring